gaston-23/ShogiPy/README.md

   \\fix the bug with the bishop
   +control when someone wins
   \\incorporate dead pieces to the table (added)
-  +fix -1 index in table
+  \\fix -1 index in table
-  +add control with pawns (there can't be 2 in same col)
+  \\add control with pawns (there can't be 2 in same col)
+  \\fix jump in Lancer
+  +fix the view when an action is cancelled
+  +help for possible moves

 pending test:
   \\bishop moves